Securing the Right Real Estate Title Insurance upon Closing

 During the course of the title insurance process, the title insurance company you eventually choose for your real estate transaction will send a report to the lending company on your deal with any points of interest or dispute concerning the property’s title.
 This can be an interesting read and you may be able to point out mistakes or issues with it as well.
 Make sure that both your lender and title insurance company have an accurate view of the property, as it will greatly affect you should a claim come against the property’s title standing.

 Title insurance can sometimes seem like an arduous part of the real estate process, but making sure that you are properly covered in any business transaction is simply a smart thing to do.
-Those that have had title claims come against their properties will tell you that process is not enjoyable and the right kind of title insurance can greatly reduce your exposure to that event.
+Those that have had title claims come against their properties will tell you that process is not enjoyable and that the right kind of title insurance can greatly reduce your exposure to that event.
 As always, you are paying your Realtor for a reason and one of them is expert advice on the twists and turns of your transaction.

 Title insurance is one of those twists and turns, so be sure to use your Realtor as a resource when going through the process.
 Ultimately, the control you exercise over the title insurance process will depend on how involved you want to be in your real estate transaction.
 There is always value in taking charge of your own significant investment in a piece of real estate, so don’t be shy.